dmesser/ocp-3.6-cns-3.5-lab/lab-guide/docs/module-3-using-cns.md

     oc get route/file-uploader

-The route forwards all traffic to port 8080 of the container running the app.
+The route forwards all traffic on port 80 of it's automatically generated subdomain of the OpenShift router to port 8080 of the container running the app.

     NAME            HOST/PORT                                                      PATH      SERVICES        PORT       TERMINATION   WILDCARD file-uploader   file-uploader-my-test-project.cloudapps.34.252.58.209.nip.io             file-uploader   8080-tcp                 None

-Point your browser the the URL advertised by the route (in this case http://file-uploader-my-test-project.cloudapps.34.252.58.209.nip.io)
+Point your browser to the URL advertised by the route (in this case http://file-uploader-my-test-project.cloudapps.34.252.58.209.nip.io)

 The application simply lists all file previously uploaded and offers the ability to upload new ones as well as download the existing data.
 Right now there is nothing.